A $p$-adic Simpson correspondence for singular rigid-analytic varieties: -adic Simpson correspondence for proper rigid-analytic varieties

 We will show this equivalence by choosing a liftable smooth proper hypercover $X_\bullet$ of $X$ and use the simplicial $p$-adic Simpson correspondence to descend on $X$.
 To this end, recall the following results of \cite{guo2019hodge}.

-\begin{proposition}[{\cite[Proposition 7.4.4]{guo2019hodge}}] Let $X$ be a proper rigid space.
-Then for any natural number $n$, there exists a $n$-truncated augmented simplicial rigid space $\mathbb{X}_\bullet \to \mathbb{X}$ which is flat tft over $B^+_\dR/\xi^2$.
+\begin{proposition}[{\cite[Proposition 7.4.4]{guo2019hodge}}] Let $X$ be a proper rigid-analytic variety.
+Then for any natural number $n$, there exists a $n$-truncated augmented simplicial rigid-analytic variety $\mathbb{X}_\bullet \to \mathbb{X}$ which is flat tft over $B^+_\dR/\xi^2$.
 Moreover, the reduction to $C$ induces an $n$-truncated smooth proper $\eh$-hypercover of $X$. \end{proposition}

 In order to discuss functoriality, one needs to take hypercovers with lifts in a compatible way.
 The following corollary guarantees the existence of such hypercovers.